Rikki Clarke: International career

 Some more good performances in the early part of 2003 brought Clarke his England debut, for the One Day International against Pakistan at Old Trafford.
 Although he took a wicket with his first ball in ODIs (the first Englishman to achieve this feat for three decades) he had a poor match overall, being bowled behind his legs for a duck attempting a sweep shot, and conceding 41 runs from his 7.2 overs bowled.
 He was retained for the rest of the summer's ODIs, taking three wickets and having a batting high score of 37.

 A groin injury to Andrew Flintoff led to Clarke being drafted into the squad for the 2003/04 tour of Bangladesh, during which he made his Test debut at Dhaka.
 He played a second Test at Chittagong, where he made 55 in the first innings and a rapid 27 from 16 balls in the second innings to help set up a declaration.
 He also picked up three wickets, with analysis of 7–4–7–2 in Bangladesh's first innings.
 He played in the first ODI of the subsequent tour of Sri Lanka, a ten-wicket defeat, and was not selected for any other international games on that tour.

 At the end of that winter, England toured the West Indies, and Clarke was picked for five of the seven ODIs.
 He struggled in those matches, scoring less than 10 in all four innings with the bat and taking 3–108 from the 18 overs he bowled.
 There was speculation he would be dropped from the ODI team, but injuries to Flintoff and Marcus Trescothick provided a reprieve.
 In summer 2004 Clarke was included in the ODI team that faced West Indies at Leeds, but conceded 30 runs from four overs.
 Clarke was then dropped from the England team.

-Stronger domestic performances in 2005 earned him a recall to the England academy, but he wasn't selected for any England squads.
+Stronger domestic performances in 2005 earned him a recall to the England academy, but he was not selected for any England squads.
 In 2006 his domestic form was strong, averaging 64.66 (including a career best 214) with the bat.
 He was then recalled to England's one-day squad, playing against Pakistan at Lord's where he scored 39 in difficult conditions.
 However he scored only 6 more runs in the following two matches.
-With the ball, he conceded a total of 64 runs from 10.5 overs bowled in the three matches, taking 1 wicket.
+With the ball, he conceded a total of 64 runs from 10.5 overs bowled in the three matches, taking one wicket.
 He was included in the squad for the 2006 ICC Champions Trophy but did not play.

 Despite continuing to perform well at domestic level, Clarke was never selected for England again.